BackofenLab/CRISPRleader/README.md

 For example: pip install numpy --user OR  sudo pip install numpy

 **Dependencies**
-The following dependencies should be present in the respective folders for the successful execution of the program
+The following dependencies should be present in the respective folders for the successful execution of the program:

 - [bin folder]
   - CRT1.2-CLI.jar